megjlow/megjlow.github.io/index.md

 The project uses NodeMCU boards using the capabilities of the ESP8266.
 Each tile has is controlled by a board, running the Tilenet software.

+### Key Files in this github respository
+extensionloader.js  Script to load extension block into ScratchX socket.js Script that loads in Scratch commands to control a tile

 ### Create a Tile
 The original project used cardboard and felt to create individual tiles, but a mixture of materials can be used.
 More information can be found at [http://www.warwick.ac.uk/TilesForTales/CreateTile](http://www.warwick.ac.uk/TilesForTales/CreateTile)